Knights' War: Imperial knights

-The Eternal Peace of 1495
+Eternal Peace of 1495

 In the 1495 Reichstag, the Imperial Cities presented an Act of Protest, containing several points, that pointed to their lack of effective representation in the Reichstag.
 However, the only part of the Act which was actually passed was the ban on private warfare.
 Even then, the princes made sure that the ban applied only to the knights and specifically exempted any private wars in which the princes might engage.
 This took from the knights a major source of income and pride.
 Capturing and holding cities and princes for ransom had been the main source of income for knights.

-Franz von Sickingen, often called the "Last Knight," lived most of his life along the Rhine.
+Sickingen, often called the "Last Knight", lived most of his life along the Rhine.
 After spending some time in the service of the Emperor Maximillian against Venice, he spent many years terrorizing cities and princes up and down the Rhine, which made him a very rich man.
-When the election of 1519 took place, he accepted heavy bribes from Francis I of France, but eventually led his troops to Frankfurt where their presence helped to ensure the victory of Charles V. After this, Von Sickingen mounted an invasion of French Picardy for Charles.
+When the election of 1519 took place, he accepted heavy bribes from Francis I of France, but eventually led his troops to Frankfurt where their presence helped to ensure the victory of Charles V. After this, Sickingen mounted an invasion of French Picardy for Charles.

+Protestant Reformation

 Sickingen became acquainted with Ulrich von Hutten, a religious humanist knight.
-Together, Hutten and Sickingen formulated a series of suggested reforms calling for the abolition of all independent principalities, for the unification of all German-speaking lands under one national government, the secularization of all church principalities and estates, and establishment of a "noblemen's democracy headed by a monarch."
+Together, Hutten and Sickingen formulated a series of suggested reforms calling for the abolition of all independent principalities, for the unification of all German-speaking lands under one national government, the secularization of all church principalities and estates, and establishment of a "noblemen's democracy headed by a monarch".
 Hutten and Sickingen hoped that this program would be sufficient to encourage the peasantry to enthusiastically join the knights in bringing about reform.

 Under Hutten's influence, Sickingen's castle of Ebernburg became a centre of Renaissance humanist and later Lutheran thinking, with many pamphlets emanating from the castle.
 Sickingen helped Johann Reuchlin escape from the Dominicans of Cologne, and sheltered other reformers such as Martin Bucer and Johannes Oecolampadius.
 He even offered shelter to Martin Luther after the Diet of Worms, but Luther chose to stay with Frederick of Saxony instead.